w41k4z/springy/README.md

 ## Folder Structure

-Your project would have thow main folders: 'src' and 'lib' The 'src' will contain two main folders, where:
+Your project would have three main folders: 'src', 'lib' and 'static' The 'src' will also contain three folders, where:

 - `views`: the folder to store all your jsp files
-- `modelControllers`: the folder for your model-controller
+- `controllers`: the folder for your controller
+- `test`: the folder for testing

 > You can also add your custom folder inside the src directory

-## Documentation

-> A ModelController must have an empty constructor

-- Annotations:
-  - @DatePattern
-    > This annotation is used to specify the date pattern for the date field in the model-controller
-  - @HttpParam
-    > This annotation is used to specify the name of the request parameter and its type (request variable || path variable) that will be used to set the value of the field in the model-controller
-  - @ModelController
-    > This annotation tells the framework that the class is a model-controller.
-It is also used for routing
-  - @UrlMapping
-    > This annotation is for methods mapped with an url.
-It is used to specify the url and the http method (GET, POST, PUT, DELETE)
-- Helpers:
-  - DateHelper.java
-    > This helper is used to convert a string to a date
-  - StringHelper.java
-    > This helper is an extension of the java String class (more features like converting a string to camel case, etc.)